in-explicable/in-explicable/README.md

 - Twitter: https://twitter.com/nivesh_nvsh
 - Blog: https://niveshsr.wixsite.com/inexplicable

-Looking forward with many inquisitive minds! 😊
+Looking forward to connect with many inquisitive minds! 😊

 <!---
 in-explicable/in-explicable is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.